dongweiweiFENG/TO-of-self_supporting-lattice-structure/README.md

 tests demonstrate that our method can effectively generate self-supporting lattice structures with stronger mechanical strength.
 ## Usage
+The code what we provide is for 2D examples which is easy to implement for ordinary Chixian personal notebook computer.
+If you want to run the code, first make sure that MATLAB is installed on the computer.
+Then you need to download all .m files to your local folder.
+Through topOLAttice_ Subdivision .m file can realize the first step of segmentation and store the subdivision data in 2d_subdivision.mat file, and then use the topOLAttice_simplification .m file implements the second step of simplification.

 ## Contact Information
+Weiming Wang(WWMdlut@gmail.com)
+Dongwei Feng(dutshuxuefeng@163.com)
+Charlie C.L.
+Wang (changling.wang@manchester.ac.uk)